jlmelville/uwot/README.md

 back the Cauchy distribution used in
 [t-Distributed Stochastic Neighbor Embedding](https://lvdmaaten.github.io/tsne/) and [LargeVis](https://arxiv.org/abs/1602.00370).
-This also happens to significantly simplify the gradient leading to a noticeable speed-up (around 50% for MNIST), at the cost of larger, more spread-out clusters than from the typical UMAP settings (they're still more compact than you see in t-SNE, however).
+This also happens to significantly simplify the gradient leading to a noticeable speed-up: for MNIST, I saw the optimization time drop from 66 seconds to 18 seconds.
+The trade off is that you will see larger, more spread-out clusters than with the typical UMAP settings (they're still more compact than you see in t-SNE, however).
 To try t-UMAP, use the `tumap` function:

 ```R
 mnist_tumap <- tumap(mnist, n_neighbors = 15, verbose = TRUE)